Notifications

 By mid November few migratory waterfowl remain in the province and the number of sick or dead wild birds is low again.
 We have reverted to our standard ongoing interest in receiving reports of clusters of unusual mortality or clinically neurologic wild birds, including songbirds.

-For a summary of the provincial wild avian influenza surveillance program from April 1 to October 31 2022, see:
+Read the Avian Influenza outbreak in wild birds 2022: Final report of the provincial wild avian influenza surveillance program from April 1 to October 31, 2022.

 Starting in mid-June, sick and dead grebes and cormorants were found in association with some of their nesting colonies.
 The H5 avian influenza virus was detected in eared grebes, western grebes and double-crested cormorants submitted for testing.